junhuang21484/Codepath-Prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-   [The most challenging challenge that I encountered during this submission is to create a difficult system.
-I had this idea that the game will adjust itself based on the level you have chosen.
+   [The most challenging challenge that I encountered during this submission is to create a difficulty system.
+I had this idea that the game will adjust itself base on the level you have chosen.
 Now with this idea in mind, I had my first problem, how can I make the user choose a level?
 Through some research, I decided to use a dropdown list that will fetch the value been selected by the user when they start the game.
 Now having the basics of the system completed I encounter a new problem, how should I adjust my game setting accordingly to the difficulty level selected?
 That is when I've decided to add additional features to the game, and